johnrm174/model-railway-signalling/README.md

 ## Track Occupancy Functions
 <pre>
 section_callback_type (tells the calling program what has triggered the callback):
-    section_callback_type.section_switched - The section has been toggled (occupied/clear) by the user
+     section_callback_type.section_switched - The section has been toggled by the user section_callback_type.section_updated - The section label has been updated by the user

 create_section - Creates a Track Occupancy section object Mandatory Parameters: